 It becomes dangerous when you want to signal to the other what is right for him, patronize them with the gift, and not respond to his or her wishes.
 Please don’t buy a gift because you have to, because Valentine’s Day can make people feel they have to buy anything to mark the occasion.

-Still, something more meaningful or with a lovely written message can have the most significant impact.
+Still, something more meaningful, like a butterfly ring or with a lovely written message can have the most significant impact.

 Of course, nobody reacts disdainfully with a box of chocolates from the most exquisite chocolate shop or a beautiful designer silk scarf.
 While buying the right gift feels like the most challenging part of the Day, really, isn’t it.